-Hanoi protests Beijing's missile launch in South China Sea
+Hanoi protests Beijing's missile launch in East Sea

 Hanoi has protested Beijing’s series of ballistic missiles during military exercises around Vietnam's Hoang Sa (Paracel Islands) in the South China Sea between August 23 and 30.